RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Introduction

 \section{Introduction}

 Large language models like ChatGPT\footnote{\url{https://openai.com/blog/introducing-chatgpt-and-whisper-apis}} and GPT-4 \cite{gpt4} are extremely powerful in understanding human queries and providing helpful and friendly responses.
-Employing RLHF (Reinforcement Learning from Human Feedback) \cite{christiano2017deep,ziegler2019fine,stiennon2020learning} enables alignment of human preferences with language model outputs.
-Proximal policy optimization (PPO) \cite{schulman2017proximal} is a strong RL algorithm used in InstructGPT \cite{instructgpt} to align human preferences.
-Initially, they apply supervised fine-tuning on the initial models to learn to follow human instructions.
+Employing Reinforcement Learning from Human Feedback (RLHF) \cite{christiano2017deep,ziegler2019fine,stiennon2020learning} enables alignment of language model outputs with human preferences.
+As implemented in \citet{instructgpt}, the paradigm of RLHF contains three main steps, Supervised Fine-Tuning (SFT), reward model training, and Proximal Policy Optimization (PPO).
+Initially, they apply supervised fine-tuning (SFT) on the initial models to learn to follow human instructions.
 Subsequently, a reward model is learned from the ranking of human preferences.
 Finally, scores generated by the reward model are used to apply gradient policy in PPO to align human preferences.
-This training paradigm is powerful but complex.
-Fine-tuning language models with PPO needs to store a policy model, a value model (or a value head), a reward model, and a reference model at the same time which is memory-unfriendly and needs sophisticated architecture of the training platform when scaling.
+PPO \cite{schulman2017proximal} is a strong reinforcement learning (RL) algorithm and is the key step used in RLHF \cite{instructgpt} to align human preferences.
+This PPO training step is powerful but complex.
+It requires tuning a large number of hyperparameters for conservative parameter updating, reward design, advantage estimation, etc. Besides, fine-tuning language models with PPO needs to store a policy model, a value model (or a value head), a reward model, and a reference model at the same time which is memory-unfriendly and needs sophisticated architecture of the training platform when scaling up to larger models.